Skip to content

 For the Anglo-Saxons, the group of German tribes who invaded the post-Roman British Isles in the 5th century AD and eventually solidified their conquests into what is now England, Midwinter began on December 25th, the date on their calendar on which the Winter Solstice fell.
 Later, with the coming of Christianity, the Anglo-Saxon Solstice slowly changed into what we now know as Christmas.
 Just like most ancient people whose lives were aligned with the seasons, it was a festival season for them, bringing the whole community together.

-Brigid, the Maiden of Spring
+St. Brigid, the Maiden of Spring

 The ancient Celts were no different from their neighbors across Europe, and for them, the midwinter time was no small thing.
 On Imbolc, the night before what we recognize as February 1st, the Celts of the British Isles would prepare their homes for the coming of Brigid, the Maiden of Spring, who came to visit them and partake in their offerings of oats and reeds.
 In thanks, Brigid would bless the celebrants' households with a bountiful new year.